greg0rys/PhoneLog/README.md

 | **MySQL** | Data Store | In-memory data structure store used for caching and queues. |
 | **Laragon** | Environment | Local development server for managing PHP, Apache/Nginx, and MySQL. |

-# Purpose
-A client uses a Grandstream phone system which does not come with a robust logging tool on its own.
-So we made one!

 # Usage